Stock image for illustration purposes only - book cover, edition or condition may vary.

 About Jane Blocker

-Jane Blocker is associate professor of art history at the University of Minnesota Press and the author of What the Body Cost: Desire, History, and Performance (Minnesota, 2004) and Where is Ana Mendieta?
-Identity, Performativity and Exile.
+Jane Blocker is assistant professor of art history at the University of Minnesota and author of Where Is Ana Mendieta?
+Identity, Performativity, and Exile.

 Reviews for What The Body Cost: Desire, History, And Performance